saiharishk/Optimization-of-Antenna-Parameters-using-Particle-Swarm-Optimization-and-ANN/README.md

 solved and analysed by using evolutionary optimization algorithms.
 Optimization Algorithms shall be used for Parameter fine-tuning, Topology exploration and Radiation pattern shaping.
-Evolutionary algorithms include Particle Swarm Optimization algorithm, genetic algorithm, Ant Colony optimization etc. Antenna shall be optimized with various algorithms and their corresponding performances on various parameters shall be compared.
+Evolutionary algorithms include Particle Swarm Optimization algorithm, genetic algorithm, Ant Colony optimization etc. In this project, we use PSO as the main algorithm to build the neural network model of the Antenna.